Win Conditions Explained

 Defending Against Crown Wins

-Tip: Royal cards are crown bombs.
-If your opponent is at seven crowns and triggers a Royal claim worth three crowns, the game is over.
+Tip: Royal cards are earned at the 3 and 6 crown thresholds.
+If your opponent is at 5 crowns and about to buy a card with 1 crown, they will trigger a Royal claim worth 2-3 points and a potential ability.
 Track not only their crown count but also whether their next purchase might earn a Royal.

 The Structure of a Color Win